Rajabille/docker-demo/README.md

 # docker-demo
 # This repository is meant to provide Jenkins examples like..
-Nodejs libraries and to build a Nodejs applicaiton, Dockerfile to build a Nodejs application, Jenkins files
+Nodejs libraries to build a Nodejs applicaiton, Dockerfile to build a Nodejs application, Jenkins files